ioBroker/ioBroker/doc/SCHEMA.md

 * common.materializeTab     - if adapter supports > admin3  for tab (materialize style)
 * common.dataFolder         - folder relative to iobroker-data where the adapter stores the data.
 This folder will be backed up and restored automatically.
 You can use variable '%INSTANCE%' in it.
 * common.webPreSettings     - list of parameters that must be included into info.js by webServer adapter.
 (Example material)
-* common.apt-get            - list of debian packages, that required for this adapter (of course only debian)
+* common.osDependencies     - list of OS dependencies, that are required for this adapter, e.g. `{"linux": ["build-essential", "libssl-dev"]}`
 * common.eraseOnUpload      - erase all previous data in the directory before upload
 * common.webByVersion       - show version as prefix in web adapter (usually - ip:port/material, webByVersion - ip:port/1.2.3/material)
 * common.noIntro            - never show instances of this adapter on Intro/Overview screen in admin (like icons, widgets)